Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Introduction

-Fueled by the breakthroughs in deep learning theories \cite{rumelhart1986learning,cybenko1989approximation,hornik1989multilayer} and applications \cite{simonyan2015very,he2016deep}, quantum neural networks (QNNs) \cite{farhi2018classification,mcclean2018barren,cong2019quantum,kerenidis2020quantum,bausch2020recurrent} have been receiving increasing attention.
 As a quantum circuit model consisting of \textit{unitary} quantum gates, QNNs have direct links with \textit{feed-forward neural networks} and \textit{invertible neural networks} \cite{jacobsen2018revnet} in classical ML.
-At present, the study of QNNs is still in an exploratory phase as QNNs have not shown quantum supremacy in solving classical ML tasks.
+At present, the study of QNNs is still in an early phase as QNNs have not shown quantum supremacy in solving classical ML tasks.
 However, QNNs can be easily integrated with quantum devices and quantum data, which gives them unparalleled advantages in quantum applications without access to complex classical computing systems.
 This is often ignored when comparing QNNs with classical models.
 Moreover, although it appears that we can easily manipulate the conversion between classical and quantum data, the situation in a real quantum device is much more complicated than the simulated study.
 For example, the \textit{No-Cloning Theorem} \cite{wootters1982single} states that quantum data cannot be copied, which means that, for certain QML tasks, the quantum data cannot be converted for classical models.
 Thus, researchers are eager to peep into the blackbox of QNNs and to analyze the properties of these models.